WM P88: Racing history

 The preparation of the P87 for the race was marred by engine management problems and the car was unable to make two consecutive laps during the pre-race tests, scoring a speed of 356 km/h.
 Once the problems had been resolved, in the first days of June 1987, on the occasion of the inauguration of the new A26 motorway in the stretch from Saint-Quentin to Laon, the car present for an exhibition led by driver François Migault reached 416 km/h, confirming the potential of the car.

 In the race, the car was plagued, like many other competitors, by poor-quality fuel which damaged the engine and forced it to retire, while it had already been detected by the ACO speed detectors at 381 km/h, although the team claimed to have hit the target, on the basis of surveys made with their own means.

 The following year the P88 did 387 km/h in qualifying, but once again the official reading was lower than the real speed of the car: A new tachometer radar was installed at the end of the straight.
-In the race, however, the P87 and P88 were plagued by problems, which prevented the achievement of the objective: the first had to retire after 13 laps with the transmission in pieces, and the second due to engine and bodywork problems remained in the pits. for more than three and a half hours before returning to the track with Roger Dorchy at the wheel.
-After a few laps, the green light came from the pits to raise the pressure turbos and so the French driver reached speeds of over 400 km / h for several laps, with the maximum recorded speed of 405 km/h, but the stresses on the engine, combined with the previous problems, forced him to retire due to electrical problems, of cooling and turbo.
+In the race, however, the P87 and P88 were plagued by problems, which prevented the achievement of the objective.
+The first had to retire after 13 laps with the transmission in pieces, and the second remained in the pits for more than three and a half hours with engine and bodywork problems before returning to the track with Roger Dorchy at the wheel.
+After a few laps, the green light came from the pits to raise the pressure turbos and so the French driver reached speeds of over 400 km/h for several laps, with the maximum recorded speed of 407 km/h, however Peugeot decided it was the perfect marketing opportunity, instead choosing to actually say the top speed was slower than the actual recorded top speed, choosing 405km/h as their official top speed as they were wanting to use it as marketing for their new 405 Sedan.
+However due to the stresses on the engine, combined with the previous problems, the car's engine became a 250mph hand grenade, which would force him to retire due to electrical problems, of cooling and turbo.